-We will utilize the UT-Austin online "Blackboard" extensively, including the discussion board.
-To access Blackboard, go to http://courses.utexas.edu or follow the links from several UT websites.
+I have not yet converted to "Canvas," so we will utilize the UT-Austin online "Blackboard" extensively, including the discussion board.
+To access Blackboard, go to http://courses.utexas.edu or follow the link from the UT home page.

 The discussion board benefits you and me.
 You can use it to post questions, comments, and responses to others' posts.
 I can use it to offer clarifications to the entire class, not just the person who asked the question.
-Accordingly, if you have a question of general interest, please use the discussion board, not e-mail.
-That way everyone can benefit.
+Accordingly, if you have a question of general interest, please use the discussion board, not email.
+That way everyone benefits.

-I also use Blackboard to post announcements, links, and files for downloading.
+I also use Blackboard to post announcements, links, and course files.
 For this reason, it is important for you to check the course Blackboard before every class.